donmccaughey/ch/README.md

 # ch

-A command line utility to change file properties.
+A command line utility for changing file properties.

-`ch` combines the functions of `chown`, `chgrp` and `chmod` into a single utility that can change all three properties simultaneously.
+`ch` combines the functions of `chown`, `chgrp` and `chmod` into a single utility that can change the owner, group and mode properties of files simultaneously.

 ## Usage